pityamskoy/LabWork/README.md

         4) parentheses ('(' and ')'), which should be placed correctly.
 It means that '(' always has appropriate ')'.
 Also number of '(' is equivalent to ')', and ')' isn't placed before '('.
     2. Any merging of operations in an input string is prohibited.
-3. In an input string expressions like a(b) or (x)y are not allowed.
-It is only possible to enter a*(b) and (x)*y.
+    3.Any merging of parentheses and digits are also prohibited.
     4. Division by zero is prohibited.
 It means that 0 to the negative degree is not allowed too.
     5. 0**0 is not allowed.